DNA-styx/DoD_MortarKill_Plugin/README.md

 To visualise the mortar kil zones run this plugin on a listen server
 - dod_mortarkill_vis2.smx --> "dod/addons/sourcemod/plugins/"

+While you can adjust the mortar detection sphere using the visualiser, it can't be saved due to the .cfg file being outside of the sourcemod folder.
+So manually edit mortar.cfg and reload to verify.

 # AVAILABLE MAPS:
 - dod_strand
 - dod_strand_night